Warren Wilson College: Community engagement

+Community engagement is a required activity to graduate.

 Graduate degree programs

-Since 1981 the college has offered the Warren Wilson College MFA Program for Writers, which awards a Master of Fine Arts in Creative Writing.
-Warren Wilson offered a Master of Arts in Critical & Historical Craft Studies until Spring 2022.
+The college offers a Master of Fine Arts degree in Creative Writing, considered a pioneer of the low-residency MFA model.
+A Master of Arts program focused on "critical craft theory and history" was offered from 2017 to 2022 in association with the Center for Craft in Asheville, N.C.

 Athletics

 The Warren Wilson athletic teams are called the Owls.
 The college is a provisional member of the NCAA Division III ranks, primarily competing in the Coast to Coast Athletic Conference (C2C) for most of its sports since the 2022–23 academic year; while its men's and women's swimming teams compete in the Sun Coast Swimming Conference (SCSC).
 All varsity teams except cycling are competed under the USCAA, while collegiate cycling is governed by USA Cycling (USAC).
 At one point, the college also had football and baseball teams, although they have not existed for multiple decades.

 The Owls previously competed as an NCAA D-III Independent from 2020–21 to 2021–22, and as an NAIA Independent within the Association of Independent Institutions (AII) of the National Association of Intercollegiate Athletics (NAIA) from 2010–11 to 2011–12.
 Warren Wilson was also a member of the United States Collegiate Athletic Association (USCAA), primarily competing as a founding member of the Eastern Metro Athletic Conference (EMAC) for most of its sports from 2018–19 to 2019–20;

-Warren Wilson competes in 20 intercollegiate varsity sports: Men's sports include basketball, cross country, cyclocross, lacrosse, mountain biking, road cycling, soccer, swimming and tennis; while women's sports include basketball, cross country, cyclocross, lacrosse, mountain biking, road cycling, soccer, swimming and tennis.
+Warren Wilson competes in 20 intercollegiate varsity sports: Men's sports include basketball, cross country, cyclocross, lacrosse, mountain biking, road cycling, soccer, swimming, and tennis; while women's sports include basketball, cross country, cyclocross, lacrosse, mountain biking, road cycling, soccer, swimming, and tennis.
 The college also has club teams for timber sports and paddling.

 NCAA Division III

-In March 2019, it was announced that the college will be joining the NCAA Division III membership process, and in April 2020, the Owls were admitted as Division III provisional members for a three-year period.
+In March 2019, it was announced that the college will be joining the NCAA Division III membership process, and in April 2020, the Owls were admitted as Division III provisional members for three years.
 They have been seeking to join a conference during the transition.

 On July 27, 2022, Warren Wilson was invited to join the C2C, beginning in the 2022–23 academic year.

 Accomplishments

 The mountain biking team finished on the podium for 14 consecutive years at collegiate national championships until 2016, when they won the team omnium in Varsity Division II.
 In 2017 they finished fourth, for a 16th consecutive year on the podium.
 Although the mountain biking team was formed in the 1990s, the road and cyclocross teams were not added until much later.
 They did not compete at the national championship level until the 2013–14 and 2014–15 academic years, respectively.
 In 2016, the cyclocross team placed fourth in the DII team omnium at nationals and third in the team relay.

 The men's basketball team won the USCAA DII national title in 2013.

-The women's cross country team won the USCAA national title in 2000.
+The women's cross-country team won the USCAA national title in 2000.